 Introduction

-The Australian biofouling management requirements set out vessel operator obligations for the management of biofouling when operating vessels under biosecurity control within Australian territorial seas.
-These requirements apply to all operators of vessels subject to biosecurity control and provide guidance for vessel operators on best practice biofouling management.
+The Australian biofouling management requirements for commercial vessels (ABFMR-CV) set out vessel operator obligations for the management of biofouling when operating commercial vessels under biosecurity control within Australian territorial seas.
+These requirements apply to all operators of commercial vessels subject to biosecurity control and provide guidance for vessel operators on best practice biofouling management.

 The department’s powers to manage biosecurity risk associated with biofouling are contained in the Biosecurity Act 2015 (the Biosecurity Act) and associated legislation.